SC 40 North Cebu

 Forum Exploration, Inc.: 100%

-The North Cebu Block or SC 40 is located in the Visayan Basin in the central part of the Philippine Archipelago.
-The licence area covers the northern part of Cebu Island and the adjacent offshore areas in the Central Tañon Strait and Visayan Sea.
-The DOE considers the basin as among the most prospective in the country, next only to the producing Northwest Palawan Basin.
+SC 40 (North Cebu) is located in the Visayan Basin, in the central part of the Philippine Archipelago.
+The license area encompasses the northern portion of Cebu Island and the adjacent offshore areas in the Central Tañon Strait and the Visayan Sea.
+The DOE considers the Visayan Basin to be one of the most prospective basins in the country, second only to the producing Northwest Palawan Basin.

 The block was originally awarded as Geophysical Survey and Exploration Contract (GSEC) No. 69 to a consortium led by Forum Pacific, Inc. (FPI).
-The concession was subsequently converted to a service contract, SC 40, on February 19, 1995.
-In November 1997, FPI transferred its interest in SC 40 (Cebu) to Forum Exploration, Inc (FEI), at that time a wholly-owned subsidiary of FPI.
-In April 2003, Forum Energy, through a subsidiary, acquired from FPI 66.67% of the issued shares of FEI.
+The concession was subsequently converted into a service contract, SC 40, on February 19, 1995.
+In November 1997, FPI transferred its interest in SC 40 (Cebu) to Forum Exploration, Inc (FEI), then a wholly-owned subsidiary of FPI.
+In April 2003, Forum Energy, through a subsidiary, acquired 66.67% of the issued shares of FEI from FPI.

-The original term of the Exploration Period of the service contract was for seven years from 1995.
-In September 2003, FEI extended the contract a further three years, with DOE-approved work programme commitments for each year.
-On November 25, 2005, SC 40 entered the Production Period following the signing of the Joint Determination of Commerciality on Libertad Gas Field.
-This automatically extended its term for 25 years and deferred the company’s commitments for the last few years under the Exploration Period.
-In addition, a Libertad Production Area totaling 80 square kilometers was approved.
+The original term of the Exploration Period of the service contract was seven years from 1995 and originally set to expire in 2002.
+Following this, the contract received short-term extensions to allow continued exploration activities.
+In September 2003, the contract was formally extended for a further three years, with DOE-approved work program commitments for each year.
+On November 25, 2005, SC 40 entered the Production Period following the signing of the Joint Determination of Commerciality for the Libertad Gas Field.
+This automatically extended the contract term by 25 years and deferred certain Exploration Period commitments.
+Concurrently, the DOE approved a Libertad Production Area totaling 80 square kilometers.

-In 2013, PGS produced an Oil & Gas Competent Person's Report covering the whole block.
-Estimated in-place contingent resources is 14.1 million barrels of oil from the Maya and Toledo prospects, while prospective resources is 644.2 million barrels of oil from the other prospects and leads.
-In 2014, a block-wide Geological and Geophysical (G & G) studies were carried out to identify and prioritize highly prospective areas for future exploration.
+In 2013, PGS prepared an Oil & Gas Competent Person's Report covering the entire block.
+The report estimated in-place contingent resources is 14.1 million barrels of oil from the Maya and Toledo prospects, while prospective resources were estimated at 644.2 million barrels of oil from other prospects and leads.
+In 2014, a block-wide Geological and Geophysical (G&G) studies were conducted to identify and prioritize highly prospective areas for future exploration.

 Libertad Gas Field

 The Libertad Gas Field is situated in Bogo City, north of Cebu City.
-The field was discovered in the late 1950s but was not developed.
-In 1993, a testing program was carried out on two wells and from 1994 to 1995, five additional wells were drilled in Libertad.
+The field was discovered in the late 1950s but remained undeveloped for several decades.
+In 1993, a testing program was conducted on two wells, followed by the drilling of five additional wells between 1994 and 1995.
 One of these wells, L95-1, tested gas and was subsequently completed as a gas producer.

-In 2004, Forum carried out a feasibility study to determine the most commercially viable option for the development of the field.
-The results of this work recommended a development plan using gas-to-electricity generators with a maximum capacity of 3.0 MW.
+In 2004, Forum carried out a feasibility study to determine the most commercially viable development option for the field.
+The study recommended a development plan based on gas-to-electricity generation, with a maximum capacity of 3.0 MW.

 Maya Prospect

 The Maya area is located on the northeastern tip of Cebu Island.
-It was first tested in the 1960s to 1970s by a number of companies, including Chinese Petroleum Corporation, which drilled an oil discovery, CMB-2, in 1972.
+Initial exploration occurred between the 1960s and 1970s, with several companies conducting tests, including the Chinese Petroleum Corporation, which drilled the CMB-2 well and recorded an oil discovery in 1972.

 Dalingding Prospect

-Dalingding Prospect is a seismically-defined feature interpreted as a reefal buildup associated with the milestone facies of the Upper Miocene-Pliocene Barili Formation.
-The Dalingding-1 well, drilled in 1996 by Cophil Exploration, was intended to test the structure.
-The well was drilled to a final depth of 1508 ft and encountered a 3-ft limestone at the bottom, from which flowed 900 barrels of brackish water per day with undetermined amounts of gas.
-The well was plugged and abandoned as a dry hole.
-Technical reviews indicated that Dalingding-1 did not reach the top of the Barili Limestone.
+The Dalingding Prospect is a seismically-defined feature interpreted as a reefal buildup associated with the limestone facies of the Upper Miocene-Pliocene Barili Formation.
+The Dalingding-1 well, drilled in 1996 by Cophil Exploration, was designed to test this structure.
+The well was drilled to a final depth of 1,508 ft and encountered a 3-ft limestone at the bottom, which produced 900 barrels of brackish water per day with undetermined amounts of gas.
+The well was subsequently plugged and abandoned as a dry hole.
+Technical reviews indicated that Dalingding-1 did not penetrate the top of the Barili Limestone.

 In 2009, Forum reprocessed several vintage lines in SC 40, including those located over the Dalingding structure.
-At the well location, the top of the Barili is at 0.51 sec and would require a drill depth of 1,740 ft to penetrate using a velocity value at Jibitnil-1 for the correlative overburden.
-Since Dalingding-1 had a total depth of 1,508 ft, it is believed that the Top Barili was not reached by the drill bit.
-A new well will be required to penetrate the Barili Limestone and secondary objectives below.
+Analysis indicated that the top of the Barili at the Dalingding-1 location corresponds to 0.51 seconds two-way travel time (TWT), which translates to a drill depth of approximately 1,740 ft using a velocity value at Jibitnil-1 for the correlative overburden.
+Since Dalingding-1 had a total depth of only 1,508 ft, it likely did not intersect the Top Barili.